Uddhav-Mishra/map_reduce/README.md

 ## Features:
 - **Parallelism** : All workers can execute different map/reduce tasks and this helps us to get the task completed in parallel.
-- **Crash Resistant** : Assuming worker can crash at any instant during the task execution.
+- **Fault Tolerance** : Re-exeuction is the technique used for fault tolerance in case of crashes.
+Assuming worker can crash at any instant during the task execution.
 Avoid Partially written files : Uses temp file to write while processing map tasks.
 The temp files are renamed once the map task is completed.
 - **Job Reschedule** : In case of delayed executions, Periodic process at coordinator will mark tasks to be rescheduled in case its not completed in specified time.

 ## Enhancements that can be added to current implementation: